-- 1. The results of the Graduate Record Exam (GRE) taken within five years prior to the application deadline must be sent directly from ETS; Copies of student score reports are not acceptable.
-Since the application deadline is December 1, the GRE should be taken no later than October in order for official scores to arrive at Simmons by the application deadline date.
-It is important to know that Simmons College does not receive electronic versions of the scores, thus, applicants must allow for amply mailing time. - 2.
-Official scores of the Test of English as a Foreign Language (TOEFL) taken within two years of the application deadline, for all applicants whose first language is not English.
+The results of the Graduate Record Exam (GRE) taken within five years prior to the application deadline must be sent directly from ETS; Copies of student score reports are not acceptable.
+Since the application deadline is November 1, the GRE should be taken in its current scoring format no later than the end of July 2011 in order for official scores to arrive at Simmons by the application deadline date.
+It takes 4- 6 weeks for Simmons to receive official paper score reports.
+It is important to know that although PTCAS accepts electronic copies of GRE test scores, Simmons College is unable at this time to receive electronic versions of the scores, thus, applicants must allow for ample mailing time.
+Additionally, concordance tables for the current versus new GRE scores will not be available from ETS for some time.

+2. Official scores of the Test of English as a Foreign Language (TOEFL) taken within two years of the application deadline, for all applicants whose first language is not English.
 TOEFL does not replace GRE; both exams are required.
 The TOEFL requirement is based on native language, not citizenship.
 Copies of student score reports are not acceptable.
 A minimum score of 570 (paper test), 230 (computer test) or 88 (internet test) is required.
 Applicants who have earned a bachelor's or master's degree from a regionally accredited U.S. college or university or a post secondary institution abroad which is recognized by the Ministry of Education in the home country in English-speaking countries only are not required to submit TOEFL.
-Since the application deadline is December 1, the TOEFL should be taken no later than October in order for official scores to arrive at Simmons by the application deadline date. - 3.
-Certification of Finances Form (for non-U.S. citizens).
-See the required form within the application for admission.
+Since the application deadline is November 1, the TOEFL should be taken no later than the end of September 2011 for official scores to arrive at Simmons by the application deadline date.
+It takes 4- 6 weeks for Simmons to receive official paper score reports.

+3. Certification of Finances Form (for non-U.S. citizens).
+See the required form on the SNHS website.